veronikayurchuk/paligemma-from-scratch/README.md

 **PaliGemmaMultiModalProjector** used in **PaliGemmaForConditionalGeneration** which prepares the input text embeddings and image embeddings for the Gemma language model.

 Now, putting it all together, we have gone through the entire Siglip architecture and implemented it in PyTorch.
-Take a detailed look at the Siglip architecture below:
+Take a detailed look at the Siglip architecture below.
+We took an image as an input ([1, 3, 224, 244]), passed it through the SiglipVisionEmbeddings to project it into a high-dimensional space, then passed it through the SiglipVisionEncoder to process the image information through a series of transformer layers.
+The output of the Vision Encoder is then passed through the PaliGemmaMultiModalProjector to project it into the same space as the text embeddings.
+The final output is a tensor of shape [1, 256, 2048].

 ![SigLIP Architecture](images/Siglip_explained.png)

-## Part 2: Implementing the Gemma Language Model
+## ⚙️ Part 2: Implementing the Gemma Language Model
-### Preprocessing the Input

 ### Understanding Gemma: Google's Efficient Language Model

-Gemma is an open-source, lightweight language model family developed by Google, built on the same research and technology as Google's Gemini models.
+Gemma is an open-source, lightweight language model family developed by Google.

 Key characteristics of Gemma include: